mrqli/sfcc/README.md

 # Personal SFCC Notes
-My SFCC notes and things worth noting
+My SFCC notes and things worth noting<br>
 Third party cartridge codes will not be uploaded here, as the cartridges are very possibly to be updated in the future and they should be easily accessed.

 ### Coding